 Frequently Asked Questions (FAQ) about Fingerprint Processing

-On March 20, 2020, the Securities and Exchange Commission (the Commission) issued an order that, among other things, provides a temporary exemption until May 30, 2020 from the fingerprinting requirements of Securities Exchange Act Rule 17f-2 for FINRA members and their employees.
+On March 20, 2020, the Securities and Exchange Commission (the Commission) issued an order that, among other things, provides a temporary exemption until May 30, 2020 from the fingerprinting requirements of Securities Exchange Act Rule 17f-2 for FINRA members.
 As a condition of the relief, the Order requires written notification to the Commission by May 30, 2020, that a person will rely on the exemption.
 FINRA has provided that notification on behalf of all of its members, their employees and associated persons.
-With respect to an individual seeking registration pursuant to the submission of a Form U4, a FINRA member firm seeking to avail itself of this temporary exemptive relief must comply with FINRA’s guidance with respect to FINRA Rule 1010, which is set forth below.
+With respect to an individual seeking registration pursuant to the submission of a Form U4, a FINRA member firm seeking to avail itself of this temporary exemptive relief for registered persons must comply with FINRA’s guidance with respect to FINRA Rule 1010, which is set forth below.
 A FINRA member firm seeking to avail itself of this temporary exemptive relief for non-registered associated persons (NRFs) must comply with the recordkeeping requirements set out in the guidance regarding NRFs below.

 On This Page

 - FAQ Applicable to All Firms

 - FAQ Applicable to Broker-Dealers

 - Q1: Where does my firm get fingerprint cards and/or barcodes?

 - A1: Fingerprint cards are available for purchase through FINRA MediaSource; see the Order Printed Publications page for more information.
 If you need a supply of barcode stickers, contact the FINRA Gateway Call Center at (301) 590-6500 to order a supply.
 There is no charge for the barcode stickers.